joemasilotti/TurboNavigator/README.md

 ## Custom overrides

-You can also pass an optional delegate to `TurboNavigator` to handle custom routing.
+You can also implement an optional method on the `TurboNavigationDelegate` to handle custom routing.

 This is useful to break out of the default behavior and/or render a native screen.